 Relying on Notes for Important Codes

-*As IT folks, we get unfairly labelled as PC partisans, when in truth, we’re just fans of great technology, no matter the label.
+*As IT folks, we get unfairly labeled as PC partisans, when in truth, we’re just fans of great technology, no matter the label.